About: The History of the Integratron

 The location of the Integratron is an essential part of its functioning.
 It was built on an intersection of powerful geomagnetic forces that, when focused by the unique geometry of the building, concentrate and amplify the earth’s magnetic field.
 Magnetometers read a significant spike in the earth’s magnetic field in the center of the Integratron.

 The Integratron is privately owned by three sisters who have been part of the restoration and maintenance of the structure and property for more than 30 years.
-Their focus is to restore and preserve the structure while sharing it with people interested in its potential.
+Their focus is to restore and preserve the structure while sharing its amazing acoustical properties with the world via the Integratron Sound Bath.
 Since their tenure, the Integratron is open to the public for the first time in its history while its restoration continues.